charlottjakob/sdg_classification/README.md

 This repository includes the code for classifying SDG in companies' sustainability reports as explained in a master thesis.
 The following steps need to be done in oder to recreate the results.

-Using the training, test and validation sets in folder /data it is possible to start at Step 9: Train and test SVM
+Using the training, test and validation sets in folder /data it is possible to start at Step 11

 ## Steps